hardaker/nb2an/docs/advanced_syntax.rst

 This allows you to build more complex dictionary structures within the host_vars YAML based on a list from netbox.
 This is most useful when you wish to loop over *power_ports* or *interfaces* for example.

+**Important:** this will replace all existing structure elements.
+Use `foreach_augment_dict` if you want to leave existing elements that don't exist in netbox.

 The following fields are needed as function arguments:

 *keyname*
   The dictionary created will use this field for each key created in